Provider Claim Disputes

 Dayton, OH 45401

-- CareSource will render a Payment Dispute decision letter within thirty (30) calendar days of receipt.
-If the decision is to uphold the original claim adjudication, providers may appeal the claim adjudication if timely filing rights still exist.
+- CareSource will render a decision within thirty (30) calendar days of receipt.
+If the decision is to uphold the original claim adjudication, providers may appeal.

 Providers may request the following types of appeals: